The Damned (band)

 The Damned are an English rock band formed in London in 1976 by lead vocalist Dave Vanian, guitarist Brian James, bassist (and later guitarist) Captain Sensible and drummer Rat Scabies.
 They were the first punk band from the United Kingdom to release a single, "New Rose" (1976), release a studio album, Damned Damned Damned (1977) and tour the United States.
-Nine of the band's singles charted within the top 40 on the UK singles chart.
+The band briefly dissolved after their second album, Music for Pleasure (1977), was critically dismissed.
+They re-formed without Brian James and released Machine Gun Etiquette (1979).

-The band briefly dissolved after Music for Pleasure (1977), the follow-up to their debut studio album, was critically dismissed.
-They quickly re-formed without Brian James and released Machine Gun Etiquette (1979).
-In the 1980s, they released four studio albums: The Black Album (1980), Strawberries (1982), Phantasmagoria (1985) and Anything (1986), which saw the band moving toward a gothic rock style.
+In the 1980s, they achieved success playing gothic and psychedelic rock, with nine of the band's singles charting in the UK singles chart top 40.
+That decade saw the release of four studio albums: The Black Album (1980), Strawberries (1982), Phantasmagoria (1985) and Anything (1986).
 The latter two albums did not feature Sensible, who had left the band in 1984.
 In 1988, James and Sensible rejoined to play a series of reunion gigs, one of which was released the next year as the live album Final Damnation (1989).
-Their fast-driven punk rock has been cited for influencing and shaping the emergence of hardcore punk in the late 1970s and early 1980s in the United Kingdom and the United States.

 The Damned again re-formed for a tour in 1991.
-In 1995, they released a new studio album, Not of This Earth, which was Scabies's last with the band.
-This was followed by Grave Disorder (2001), So, Who's Paranoid?
-(2008) and Evil Spirits (2018), their first studio album in the Official Charts top-10 list, landing at No. 7.
-Their most recent album, Darkadelic, was released in 2023 and also made it into the Official Charts top-10 list, landing at No. 9.
-Despite experiencing numerous lineup changes, the formation of Vanian, Sensible, keyboardist Monty Oxymoron, drummer Pinch and bassist Stu West had been together from 2004 until 2017, when West left the band and former bassist Paul Gray rejoined.
-In 2019, drummer Pinch left the band, and in February 2022 he was replaced by Will Taylor, who left in November 2023, when Scabies rejoined.
+In 1995, a lineup with Vanian and Scabies released a new studio album, Not of This Earth, against Vanian's wishes, leading to Scabies' departure from the band for the next thirty plus years.
+This was followed by the return of Captain Sensible, and the albums Grave Disorder (2001), So, Who's Paranoid?
+(2008) and Evil Spirits (2018), which was their first studio album in the Official Charts top 10 list. and Darkadelic (2023), which also made the top 10.
+In November 2023, Scabies rejoined, and their 2026 covers album, Not Like Everybody Else, was the first Damned album to feature three members from the classic lineup in over forty years.

-As one of the first gothic rock bands, the Damned, featuring lead singer Vanian's baritone singing, dark lyrics and vampire-themed costume, were a major influence on the goth subculture.
+They have been recognised as influential in the development of numerous genres, including punk rock, gothic rock, and hardcore punk, as well as influential to popular bands that came after them.